Information Hub simplifies the management, execution, and distribution of information

 Connect to your data sources

-As we build out a Flow Model, we start filling it with information.
-We do this automatically, using data from existing sources, or manually, through Flow Forms.
+As we build out a Information Hub Model, we start filling it with information.
+We do this automatically, using data from existing sources, or manually, through Information Hub Forms.

 Data Sources